Christina Milian Wows Instagram In Braless Post

 In March, the actress commented on how she says youthful.
 In an interview on the Strahan and Sara Show, via Yahoo!, Milian said that laughter, having fun, working out, and drinking lots of water help to keep her looking young.

 As far as having fun, the actress said she enjoyed working on Sony’s Crackle series The Oath.
-She said she loved playing the part of Christine because the character was tough, and he father raised her to be tough as well as prepared for anything.
-She also said she enjoyed the role because she got to portray a feisty character that was a lot like her.
+Milian said that she loved playing the part of Christine because the character was tough, and her father raised her to be resilient — and to be prepared for anything.
+She also said that she enjoyed the role because she got to portray a feisty character that was a lot like her.

-In March, it was revealed that Milian had been tapped to star with Australian actor Adam Demos in the Netflix movie Falling Inn Love, per Deadline.
-The story is about a woman who wins an inn in a contest only to find out it is a money pit.
+In March, it was revealed that Milian had been tapped to star alongside Australian actor Adam Demos in the Netflix movie Falling Inn Love, per Deadline.
+The story is about a woman who wins an inn in a contest, only to find out it is a money pit.
 In an attempt to fix and flip it, she meets a contractor and finds love.

-Other of Milian’s ventures include co-owning Viva Diva Wines with her mother and publicist.
-She also teamed up with jewelry designer George Khalife to create House of Fine Gold, which also sells apparel.
-In fact, some of the bikinis and jewelry Milian models on her Instagram account can be purchased through the site.
+Some of Milian’s other ventures include co-owning Viva Diva Wines with her mother and her publicist.
+She also teamed up with jewelry designer George Khalife to create House of Fine Gold, an accessories label which also sells apparel.
+In fact, some of the bikinis and the jewelry Milian models on her Instagram account can be purchased through the site.